SolidSoils/Arduino/README.md

 Arduino Firmata
 ===============

-This is a software layer implementing the Firmata protocol for Arduino.
+This is a software library implementing the Firmata protocol for Arduino.
+Its purpose is making communication with Arduino boards in MS .NET projects easier through a comprehensive and consistent set of methods and events.

 Technology used: Microsoft .NET/C# v4.5